 - 3 tablespoons Irish whiskey

-- Place chocolate chips in a medium-size microwave-safe bowl.
+Place chocolate chips in a medium-size microwave-safe bowl.
 Microwave on high for 1 minute and stir.
 Return to microwave for another 30 seconds and stir until completely smooth.
-If there are still a few chocolate lumps, return to microwave for 15 seconds and stir again.
-Mixture should be really smooth.
-Set aside to cool while preparing crust and whipped cream.
+If there are still a few chocolate lumps, return to microwave for 10 seconds and stir again.
+The mixture should be really smooth.
+Set aside to cool while preparing the crust and whipped cream.

-- Scoop mixture into prepared jars.
-You can also put 1/2 of the mixture into a large piping bag fitted with a large pastry tip of your choice.
+Scoop mixture into prepared jars.
+You can also put the mixture into a large piping bag fitted with a large pastry tip of your choice.
 I used a 1M.
 An open star tip would also work well.
-Be sure your tip has a fairly large opening, otherwise tiny bits of chocolate might clog it.
+Be sure your tip has a fairly large opening, otherwise, tiny bits of chocolate might clog it.